 At the same, the records showed, drug-squad officers went to the Wedgegate Drive house in northeast Raleigh and arrested Jennifer Joyce-Nicole Miller, 31.

 Miller, whose home address was listed 3341 Wills Grove Lane, is a correctional officer at Central Prison in Raleigh, state officials said.
+She was hired in January 2015.

 Howard was also charged with maintaining the store as a place to keep and sell drugs, giving police false identification with another name, and illegally having a semiautomatic pistol because he was convicted of a felony in New Jersey in 2002.